voffee/voffee/README.md

 I'm **Val**, a freelance front-end web dev.

-Right now I'm working on hitting the 250 hours I still need to learn advanced JS, the React framework and Decap CMS.
+Right now I'm working on hitting the 200 hours I still need to learn advanced JS, the React framework, Decap CMS and Shopify.

 Please click on the projects on my profile to see some of the things I've made so far.

 Within the next **few months out to December 2025**, I aim to have built out my project portfolio and become market ready.

-Please reach out to me on this profile via DM or e-mailing me at _mayai@tuta.com_
+Please reach out to me on this profile via DM, e-mailing me at _mayai@tuta.com_, or visiting my website: **PLACEHOLDER**

 ## I'm interested in: